 CALL 1-844-812-6896 This call is free.
 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.
-We have free interpreter services for people who do not speak English. ΤΤΥ 711 This call is free.
-This number is for people who have hearing or speaking problems.
-You must have special telephone equipment to call it.
+We have free interpreter services for people who do not speak English.
+TTY 711 This call is free.
 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.
-WRITE Neighborhood Health Plan of Rhode Island Attn: Member Services 910 Douglas Pike Smithfield, RI 02917 WEBSITE www.nhpri.org/INTEGRITY
+WERSITE Neighborhood Health Plan of Rhode Island Attn: Member Services 910 Douglas Pike Smithfield, RI 02917 WEBSITE www.nhpri.org/INTEGRITY